 Your Voice Matters

-The Graduate School has been very responsive to a wide range of graduate student concerns, such as child care needs, fees, health insurance, parking, and more.
-Although the Graduate School might not be able to solve all the problems, we provide several ways that students can express their concerns.
+The Graduate School is very responsive to a wide range of graduate student concerns, such as child-care needs, fees, health insurance, parking, and more.
+Although the Graduate School might not be able to solve all the problems, we provide several ways for students to express their concerns.

 Ways to have your voice heard